 - Chinese communication styles are indirect.
 For the Chinese, communications are about building relationships, while in the West it about efficient exchange of information and getting things done as quickly as possible.
 Silence does not mean that your message is not getting through.
 The wise Confucian is expected to listen in silence.
 Leaders in China are expected to express themselves much less directly than those in the West.
 It’s not that the Chinese are unwilling to share information, but Westerners will have to prompt their Chinese counterparts if they want details.
 Alternatively, it may be best to approach someone on a one-to-one basis, in private.

 These are just some of the cultural values and features of Chinese society that Westerners need to understand and put into practice if they are to have effective and successful relationships.

 Barbara Wang is a Program Director and the China Representative for Ashridge Executive Education, Hult International Business School.
 She is also the Chief Consultant for the Western Management Institute of Beijing (WMIB) and has conducted training and coaching bilingually in English and Chinese for both multinational and Chinese companies in China such as ABB, Danfoss, Volvo, Sinopexc, China Post, Lenovo, Air Canada, Industrial Commercial Bank of China and the China-British Business Council.

-Click on Download this Resource above to read the Ashridge Executive Education case study 'Developing international leaders at Sinopec'.
+Read the Ashridge Executive Education case study 'Developing international leaders at Sinopec' here.